Wildsong/docker-ArcGISWebAppBuilder/README.md

 # docker-ArcGISWebAppBuilder

 Runs Esri "ArcGIS Web AppBuilder (Developer edition)" (aka WABDE) in a Docker container.
+This version is based on version 2.19.

 I have tested this process with WABDE versions 2.13-2.19 on Debian Linux.
+I have tested the current version on Windows 10.

 ## Licenses